zchef2k/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### Prerequisites

-Check your GPU driver version, and update it if needed:

-- For Intel Core Ultra processors (Series 2) or Intel Arc B-Series GPU, we recommend updating your GPU driver to the [latest](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html)
+We recommend updating your GPU driver to the [latest](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html).

-- For other Intel iGPU/dGPU, we recommend using GPU driver version [32.0.101.6078](https://www.intel.com/content/www/us/en/download/785597/834050/intel-arc-iris-xe-graphics-windows.html)

 ### Step 1: Download and Unzip